Bootstrap Motion Forecasting With Self-Consistent Constraints: Experiments

-\textbf{Argoverse Leaderboard Results:} We provide detailed quantitative results of our TCMP on Argoverse test set as well as other public state-of-the-art methods in Tab.~\ref{test_set_result}.
-Compared with previous methods, our TCMP achieves balance among all the evaluation metrics, while improving the $K=1$ metrics by a large margin.
+\textbf{Argoverse Leaderboard Results.} We provide detailed quantitative results of our MISC on the Argoverse test set as well as public state-of-the-art methods in Tab.~\ref{test_set_result}.
+Compared with previous methods, our MISC improves all the evaluation metrics except MR$_6$ by a large margin.
+Furtherly, since the proposed modules are all general training components, other existing motion forecasting models can also benefit greatly from these strategies.